jaimetur/PhotoMigrator/README.md

 >
 >If you configure properly the file 'Config.ini' (included with the tool), and execute this Extra Mode, the script will automatically do the whole migration job from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.
 >The script will do a FULLY-AUTOMATED job which has two steps:
->  - First, the script will Download all your assets from \<SOURCE> Cloud Service (if you have configured properly the Config.ini file), or pre_process the \<SOURCE> folder in case that you specify a path.
+>  - First, the script will Download all your assets from \<SOURCE> Cloud Service (if you have configured properly the Config.ini file), or process the \<SOURCE> folder in case that you specify a path.
 >    - In this step, the output will be a \<OUTPUT_FOLDER> containing two subfolders:
 >      - **'Albums'**: Contains all the assets associated to some Album(s) within your \<SOURCE> Cloud Service
 >      - **'No-Albums'**: Contains all the assets with no Album(s) associated within your \<SOURCE> Cloud Service